types of octopus

 Photo by IchHier--15er on Wikimedia Commons licensed under CC BY-SA 4.0 (Cropped from original)

-Fun Fact: The Algae octopus is the “only land octopus” since it lives on beaches.
+Fun Fact: The Algae octopus, sometimes also called the Mosaic Octopus, is the “only land octopus” since it lives on beaches.
 It walks from one tidal pool to another while hunting crabs2.

 This unique type of octopus can blend in with the sea floor thanks to its resting camouflage that looks like an algae-covered shell.
 These creatures live in the intertidal zones along the Philippine, Indonesian, and Northern Australian coasts, building dens on the sea floor, which they line with small pebbles.